dreckguy/decryption-challenge/docs/TROUBLE.md

 * python 3.5.6 on travis doesn't work correctly with urllib.
 I saw I should use same travis version to solve the issue. because
 * everything is working correctly between local and docker environments, and because I prefer using the new module I'm trying to * install python new version on travis. --> succeed installing the correct version on travis...
 * new problem emerge - travis new python cannot recognize modules.
 I'm checking what is travis default python version and writing again everything in that.
+* moving everything to python 2..
+* Oh my. the decryption package I found (pycrypto) is broken. searching for another one..